CareDailyAI/botlab/com.ppc.Lesson2-Modes/README.md

 #Lesson 2 - Modes

 This app shows how to trigger off of modes.
 Each user account has at least 1 location, and each location has a mode.
 The standard modes are: "Home", "Away", "SLEEP", "VACATION", but it is technically possible for the mode to be called anything.
+See app.py for more information.

 #Running This App